NeuralControl/statsElements/docs/hypothesisTesting.rst

 Calculate the test statistic ............................
+- Test Statistic: Value calculated from a sample often to summarize the sample

 Determine the p-value
 .....................
+P-value
+    Smallest level of significance that would lead to a rejection of Ho with the given data.

 If p-Value is < than alpha-risk, reject Ho and accept Ha